snowyu/amforth/appl/launchpad430/readme.txt

 have a single code base for all higer level code and the tools.

 The MSP430 G2553 is used.
 It runs at 8MHz.
-The serial terminal uses 38400/8N1 without flow control.
+The serial terminal uses 9600/8N1 without flow control.

-It currently compiles to RAM only.

-A lot of the amforth features are still missing or work only parially:
-- wordlists (currently only one)
-- recognizers (currently only static)
-- defers, values

-what already works (and not with camelforth)
+A lot of the amforth features are already available what already works (and not with camelforth)
 - exceptions
 - double cell number input and output

-what camelforth can do
-- compiles to flash (unclear, why lost)
-- soft flow control on the terminal
-- autostart logic via switches (may return with turnkey)
+- defers and values
+- recognizers

+Some features are not fully functional yet
+- wordlists (currently only one)

 Todo (major only)
 - find a way to mimic the atmega eeprom contents
 - identify library and example code that works on both systems without modification. create portability libraries (csetb+cclrb vs portpin:)